-I am a photographer, walker, and sometime paddler, a theologically-educated geek.
+I am a photographer, writer, walker, and sometime paddler, a theologically-educated geek.
 Once upon a time I was an Army helicopter jockey.